DigitalCarleton/theme-accessibility/README.md

 fonts display better on computers and mobile devices and are more readable.
 •	In style.css, look for all the fonts
 •	Change the font family to sans-serif from serif if present
-•	Change the font to Verdana if it is Helvetica or Times New Roman
+•	Change the font to Oswald if it is Helvetica or Times New Roman
+2. Replacing the search container from header to the nav section
+i.
+Open header.php
+ii.
+Look for the id "search container" and place the whole div section beneath the nv id section.